 World news, events, and trends from the standpoint of biblical prophecy for November 2004: " Ich Bin Heide "

-The church has predicted a united Europe for decades, but it seems just as far off as ever.
-Richard Ritenbaugh explains that humanly, Europe will never unite—it will take "a strong hand from someplace"!
+The church has predicted a united Europe, but it seems just as far off as ever.
+If Europe is ever to unite, it will take 'a strong hand from someplace.'

 Germany is in a bind.
 It is an industrial powerhouse, the richest economy in Europe, but it must prop up several poor-performing economies throughout the rest of the European Union.
 Berlin cannot continue this practice lest they drag it down with them.
 David Grabbe warns that Germany's decisions on these matters could have …